xianxianzhou/PrivadoID-docs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 ### **A. Identity**

-This part of the flow consists of initializing Polygon ID SDK, creating an identifier for an identity and retrieving it, and using the identifier to authenticate the Identity.
+This part of the flow consists of initializing Uptick ID SDK, creating an identifier for an identity and retrieving it, and using the identifier to authenticate the Identity.

-#### **_1. Initiate Polygon ID SDK_**
+#### **_1. Initiate Uptick ID SDK_**

-To start using Polygon ID SDK, an integrator needs to initialize it first.
+To start using Uptick ID SDK, an integrator needs to initialize it first.
 This is done inside the dependency injection initializer using `await PolygonIdSDK.init()`.

 ```dart
 import 'package:flutter/material.dart';